 Community Property Vs. Equitable Distribution States

 The nine community property states do things a little differently.
-In these states, both creditors and family courts hold you liable for marital debts your spouse incurred in her sole name.
+In these states, both creditors and family courts hold you liable for marital debts your spouse incurred in their sole name.
 Arizona, California, Nevada, New Mexico, Wisconsin, Washington, Louisiana, Texas and Idaho treat marital debt as owed by both spouses regardless of whose name is on the account.
-In the remaining 41 states – called equitable distribution states – creditors do not have the right to pursue you for payment of your spouse's separate debts, but a divorce court might assign some of them to you for payment anyway.
-Courts divide marital debts in a way that seems fair in these states, not necessarily 50/50.
-If your spouse ran up the debts for the benefit of your marital union, the court will probably charge you with paying a portion of them – maybe even most of them if you earn considerably more.
+In the remaining 41 states, called equitable distribution states, creditors do not have the right to pursue you for payment of your spouse's separate debts.
+However, a divorce court might assign some of them to you for payment anyway.
+Courts divide marital debts in a way that seems fair in these states, which is not necessarily 50/50.
+If your spouse ran up the debts for the benefit of your marital union, the court will probably charge you with paying a portion of them, possibly even the majority if you earn considerably more.
 Debts in joint names are treated the same way.

 Premarital and Separate Debts

 Debts incurred by your spouse before you married typically don't affect you in any way.
-You're not liable for them and a divorce court won't charge you with paying them on her behalf.
+You're not liable for them and a divorce court won't charge you with paying them on their behalf.
 Courts can also isolate some marital debt and assign it as separate debt to the spouse who incurred it.
-However, this usually only happens if your spouse clearly ran up the bills for something that was entirely for her benefit or pleasure, such as gambling or taking vacations without you.
+However, this usually only happens if your spouse clearly ran up the bills for something that was exclusively for their benefit or pleasure, such as gambling or taking vacations without you.

 The trickiest aspect of determining the debts for which you might be responsible is with regard to the cutoff date for marital acquisition.
 The rules for this can vary significantly from state to state.
-Some, like Michigan, consider marital debt anything incurred right up until the day your divorce judgment is signed.
-Others, like California, draw the line at your date of separation, even if it's an informal separation where you just move into different households.
-In still others, anything incurred after the date of the filing a divorce petition or complaint is separate debt.
+Some states, like Michigan, consider marital debt anything incurred right up until the day your divorce judgment is signed.
+In California, however, creditors draw the line at your date of separation, even if it's an informal separation where you just move into different households.
+In other states, anything incurred after the date of the filing of a divorce petition or complaint is separate debt.
 However your state determines the cutoff date, you're not responsible for any of your spouse's debt after this point.